 - You will be at the meeting point on time.
 When we set a time, you get 5 minutes grace and then the bunch is gone.
 No exceptions.
 Theoretically leave home early enough to puncture and still make it on time.

 - You will be able to ride in a double pace-line bunch.
 If you can't, please let us know and we'll buddy you up with an experienced rider to sit at the back of the bunch to look at how it is done, then you can have a go.
 Note, Cyclo-Cross rides often use roads to join up trails.

 - You will respect road rules and other road users.

 - You will actually try to act as part of bunch.
 Disruptive or dangerous riders will not be welcome.
-Doing your interval training is for before or after, not for this bunch ride.
+Doing your interval training is for before or after, not for this bunch ride, unless otherwise specified.

 - The pace of the ride will be indicated by the Ride Leader at the ride briefing, and all effort will be made by riders to maintain this within a small margin – not withstanding cyclonic headwinds or driving rain/sleet.